CoderDennis/decorum/NOTES.md

 - [x] Implement binary search for finding smaller interesting values within the PRNG history.

+- [ ] Make a generic version of binary search?

 - [ ] Change `list_of` to have some maximum list size.
 Adjust probability as it gets closer to the max?
 See https://github.com/elm-explorations/test/blob/9669a27d84fc29175364c7a60d5d700771a2801e/src/Fuzz.elm#L678

 - [ ] Add the concept of generation size and re-sizing from StreamData?